mattcone/markdown-guide/hacks.md

 ## Comments

 Some people need the ability to write sentences in their Markdown files that *will not* appear in the rendered output.
 These comments are essentially hidden text.
 The text is viewable by the author of the document, but it's not printed on the webpage or PDF.
-Markdown doesn't natively support comments, but several enterprising individuals have devised solutions.
+Markdown doesn't natively support comments, but several enterprising individuals have devised a solution.

 To add a comment, place text inside brackets followed by a colon, a space, and a pound sign (e.g., `[comment]: #`).
 You should put blank lines before and after a comment.